Yurlov/coaclient_java/README.rst

 Usage
 -----

-Build jar file by command ``'mvn package'``, import jar to your project and create new object:
+Build jar file by command ``'mvn package'``, import jar with dependencies to your project and create new object:

 ::